MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-no-boot-dracut.md

 ## <a id="dracut-lvm-issues"></a>Issues with LVM activation

-Some issues may occur when you access the LVM physical volume (PV), volume group (VG) and/or logical volume (LV).
+Some issues may occur when you access the LVM physical volume (PV), volume group (VG), and/or logical volume (LV).
 They can't be addressed from the Azure Serial console.
 To resolve them, use a repair/rescue VM.

 1. Follow step 1 in [Offline troubleshooting](#offline-troubleshooting).
-2. To identify the issues, run the following commands and take look at the command outputs.
+2. To identify the issues, run the following commands and take a look at the command outputs.
     1. Identify which device corresponds to the OS disk and verify if it's detected as a PV:

         ```bash